laballais/docubot-chatbot-for-pdf-analysis/README.md

         ]
     }

-On UI, the saved JSON file for the chat session looks like the image below.
+On UI, the saved JSON file above looks like the image below.

 ![alt text](saved_chat_session.png)